ManSina14889/Financial_Tracker/README.md

 Anuson Khwansakun
 Tihong Chhiv

 A modern, single-user finance tracking application built with React and Vite.
-Track your spending, analyze your financial patterns, and manage your budget with beautiful charts and intuitive interface.
+Track your spending, analyze your financial patterns, and manage your budget with charts and intuitive interface.

 ## Features